 What type of construction project are you working on?
-This is an important question for a whole host of construction payment-related issues.
+This is an important question for a whole host of legal, safety, and payment-related issues.
 In fact, determining the project type is an essential part of starting any new job.
 But it’s not exactly a straightforward question to answer.
 There are actually several different ways to classify construction projects: by building type, by fire safety, and by the type of owner.

 Table of Contents

 For many folks in the construction industry, the “type” of construction project refers to the actual facility being constructed.
-Their different construction types, therefore, are simply:
+These are simply:

 - Industrial construction